-Cumulative monitoring results will be annually compared with the baseline dataset (Table 9).
+Cumulative monitoring results will be annually compared with the baseline dataset (Table 10).
 A suitable approach will be used to explore trends in track and nesting numbers observed within discrete sampling periods as an indicator of relative abundance pre- and post-construction (e.g., Generalised Additive Model approach or other suitable methods, depending on the dataset collected post-construction).

-The mainland will be excluded from any analysis due to the low activity, hence small dataset recorded during baseline surveys.
-There is therefore not enough data to detect possible changes in the abundance and distribution at this site, but it will be monitored due to its immediate proximity to the Project and will be discussed qualitatively.
+The mainland and the smaller island sites will be excluded from any analysis of trends due to the low activity, hence only small datasets were recorded during baseline surveys.
+There is therefore not enough data to detect statistically significant changes in the abundance and distribution at these sites, however these sites will be monitored due to their proximity to the Project and will be discussed qualitatively.